Views:

 • All the requests must be submitted within 5 working days of the assessment deadline or exam.

-• Requests submitted late (outside of the 5 working days) will not normally be excepted unless you can provide a satisfactory explanation why the request was not submitted on time You will need independent evidence that you were physically or mentally unfit when a request should have been made.
+• Requests submitted late (outside of the 5 working days) will not normally be accepted unless you can provide a satisfactory explanation why the request was not submitted on time You will need independent evidence that you were physically or mentally unfit when a request should have been made.

 • The later you submit your request the more likely it is to be declined.